s0tt/CaroloCar/README.md

 5. Canny edge detection
 6. Hough Transformation

+The whole processing can be observed in the following animation:
 ![Lane extraction](demo/CaroloGif_100t_10fade.gif "Lane extraction")

 The whole processing is limited to a specific ROI which can be selected by the user.